dnzckn/TalkingTrees/visualization/README.md

 └─ SetVariable "robot_action = patrol"
 ```

-This tree is ready for production use!
-Export it and test with:
+This tree is ready to export and test with:
 ```bash
 python test_complete_flow.py
 ```